SIGN UP TO OUR NEWS!

 Day 6: Cala Gonone to Bitti

-Suitably fed and watered, you meander with a downhill bias into the picturesque pastoral village of Bitti, famous for its Tenores singers and the fabulous boutique-style 4* Hotel Su Lithu.
-As always, for those wanting a bit more at the end of the day there are a few optional climbs, which make the most of the nearby limestone mountain.
+Suitably sated, you meander with a downhill bias back to the picturesque pastoral village of Bitti and the Hotel Su Lithu, where your cycling adventure started a week ago.
+As always, for those wanting a bit more at the end of the day, there are a few optional climbs, which make the most of the nearby limestone mountain.

 Classic route: 114km with 1850m ascent [ride profile]